-- Medical (including a complicated pregnancy)

 - Death of immediate family member

 - Divorce

 - Loss of employment of primary provider(s)

 - Long-term, documented, debilitating illness

 - Military

 - Jury duty

 - Family emergency

 - Other reasons which demonstrate undue hardship

 The student will be required to provide documentation to verify circumstances that require the Leave of Absence.
 The student will be responsible for any unpaid tuition.
 Assignments cannot be submitted during a LOA; classes will be placed on hold during the LOA with a new class due date applied (as per number of days of LOA) once the student returns.